eminisrafil/RubbishAPIs/README.md

 We're always looking for input to help improve Rubbish.
 Whether you're a developer, a designer with an eye for UX, or simply someone with great ideas for the platform, we'd love to hear from you.

 Thank you for being part of our mission to create a cleaner, healthier planet.
 We hope you'll find our Git repository a helpful resource as we work together towards this goal.

+## Request Access

+To request an API key, please email hello@rubbish.love

+Have a great day! ✌️